The Rainbow Mountains Location

 Much like if two cars get in a wreck, and the fenders fold and crack, a similar process folded what was once flat sandstones into the Rainbow Mountains we see now.

-This process uplifted peaks and exposed sedimentary rocks that were unless hidden well below the earth’s surface.
+This process uplifted peaks and exposed sedimentary rocks that were hidden well below the earth’s surface.

-Weathering and erosion destroyed the overlying layers of continental siliciclastic rocks and exposed underneath formations with different mineralogy and chemistry.
+Weathering and erosion destroyed the overlying layers of continental siliciclastic rocks and exposed them underneath different mineralogy and chemistry formations.

 This creates the striking variation in colours seen over the Rainbow Mountains.